yashpandey22/Point-Picking-Interface/README.md

       |:--:|
       |*How to Create a New File*|

-   4. Add Reference Axes Manually.
+   4. Add Reference Axes Manually. (# followed by refernces axes)

   ## Step 2:
    1. Download and keep both the python files in the same folder.